Bhupensaini/gui-calculator/README.md

 # gui-calculator
-A gui calculator made with pyton3
+A gui calculator made with python.